Jadewix/Machawina/README.md

 ```

 The admin panel updates this file dynamically through the backend, allowing real-time changes without modifying code.

----

-# Security

-The admin panel is intentionally not publicly exposed in this documentation.

-If deploying in production, it is recommended to:

-* Add authentication for admin access
-* Protect API routes
-* Validate all inputs
-* Restrict access to admin functionalities

----

 # Future Improvements